piranna/piranna.github.io/_posts/2022-08-04-Linting-@-Dyte.md

 export.
 It can feel strange to use a hidden file, but that’s on purpose since it’s one of the filenames that eslint uses when looking for a project config, so this way we can reuse it to lint the shareable config project itself.
-That’s the reason why we are exporting it as a Javascript file instead of as a static JSON one, too.
+That’s the reason why we are exporting it as a JavaScript file instead of as a static JSON one, too.

 The shareable config extends and enable rules from